staceybrandsma/staceybrandsma.github.io/docs/README.md

 # Stacey Brandsma
-I am a senior data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies.
+I am a senior data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies, with a passion for utilizing digital health to improve patient's lives.
 I am working towards a Master of Science in Computer Science to complement my Master of Science in Analytics and Bachelor of Science in Biology.
-I am passionate about using Digital Health to improve patient's lives.

 ## Contact Information
 - stacey.data.science@gmail.com